The leader and deputy leader of Ripon City Council have resigned their positions amid a challenge to their authority from fellow councillors.

 It later emerged that Cllr Williams and Cllr Horton had resigned prior to the meeting.

-Cllr Williams, who sits as an independent on the city council but is also a Conservative councillor on North Yorkshire Council, said he had taken the decision on medical advice after recent surgery.
+Cllr Williams, who is an independent councillor on North Yorkshire Council, but is a member of the Conservative and Independents political group, said he had taken the decision on medical advice after recent surgery.

 He claimed it was a “coincidence” that he had resigned ahead of the discussion on the positions.